Behavioral Education Systems

 Training in the use of behavioral psychology

 Behavioral psychology training is given to help students to understand their own behaviors and those of others, using the principles and understandings of behavioral psychology.

 Opportunities for advanced education

 Our students can take vocational and college courses at Blue Hills Vocational High School and Massasoit Community College, both of which are just around the corner from JRC in Canton.
 They also take various online courses such as Introduction to Science Fiction, Children’s Literature, Web Design, etc.

 JRC students are able to receive training and paid part-time jobs working in our kitchen, in our maintenance department, as receptionists, and as assistants in different departments doing tasks such as copying, filing, etc.

 Students have also obtained competitive jobs working at Friendly’s, Wal-Mart, Chili’s, Bertucci’s, Dollar Tree, Stop & Shop, Wendy’s, McDonald’s, Roxanne’s Taqueria, the Brockton Rox Baseball team, Target, and a local day care center.

-This program, which is designed for emotionally disturbed female and male students, involves taking care of a computerized baby, day and night, for two weeks.
+This program, which is designed for both female and male students, involves taking care of a computerized baby, day and night, for two weeks.
 The baby cries, needs changing, and other care.

 Students have access to their own discussion board, chat rooms, weekly menus, and other features.